 And after 2 years of inward vibes, it was time to get back on the outward train:

 Chicago!
 Our biggest market by a few million folks opened in June of 2019 followed in 2020 by our first global pandemic (ugghhh) and our first store in Omaha's beautiful Old Market!
 A store that was years in the making arrives, taking us across the Missouri river!

 It has been a wild ride that we hope continues into other cities, products, and projects.
 Though we have learned a deep appreciation for the communities we are in: none of this would be possible without the customers who shop here and support us.

 Having been immersed in product and production for over a decade, we've developed a deep respect for the people who make things.
 It goes from thread to fabric to dyed fabric to sewn shirts in southern California, then to Des Moines for printing.
 Our paper printing is handled by union labor on the north side of Des Moines, our glassware is made in the USA then printed in West Des Moines.
-You can learn more about the products on our Made in the USA page.
+You can learn more about the products on our Union Printed page.

 This is a lot more than just a t-shirt shop to us, and what people buy is a lot more than just t-shirts.
 Everyone who works here is a Midwestern native, and we have not only been lucky enough to host a WIIIIIIIDE variety of people in our stores (seriously, check out this sampling), we have been able to give back to organizations we support.

 But, most of all, we think that RAYGUN is something our home region can be proud of.

 "Ethically made" gets used a lot, but what does it mean to us?

 It means we make sure workers and our communities are taken into account at every step of the process.
 We are a unionized shop that often works with other unionized shops.
 We are a member of the Fair Labor Association, source our products from many domestic suppliers, and our international suppliers are certified sweatshop-free.